Durdam/Plastimos/README.md

 ```

 ### Calculate Plasticity Index for each cell
-To compute the **Plasticity_Index**, visualize the morphology, motility and proliferation features for different conditions and to run the tSNE algorithm on the cell features use the scripts in **Cancer_Cell_Plasticity** directory.
+To compute the **Plasticity_Index**, visualize the morphology, motility and proliferation features for different conditions and to run the tSNE algorithm on the cell features use the scripts in **"Cancer_Cell_Plasticity"** directory.
 Recommended to run scripts in RStudio for better visualization and inspection.
 ```shell
 cd Cancer_Cell_Plasticity
 Rscript plasticity_pipeline_01.R